bbatsov/metaredux/_posts/2019-12-11-hard-cider-find-usages.md

 The [State of CIDER survey]({% post_url 2019-11-02-state-of-cider %}) was super insightful for me on many levels.
 Here's one example - I realized that users might have missed some recent developments.
-A few people had commented it'd be nice if CIDER had a build-in "find usages (references)" functionality and funny enough - it already has this.
+A few people had commented it'd be nice if CIDER had a built-in "find usages (references)" functionality and funny enough - it already has this.

 <!--more-->